 - The towing capacity values are calculated assuming a base vehicle with driver and any options required to achieve the rating.
 Additional passengers, cargo and/or optional equipment will add weight to the vehicle and reduce your vehicle's maximum towing capacity. - All towing above 1,000 lb (454 kg) requires the use of trailer brakes.
-NISSAN recommends the use of a tandem axle trailer whenever towing above 3,000 lb (1,361 kg). - A sway control device is recommended for all towing above 2,000 lb (907 kg).
-Sway control devices are not offered by NISSAN.
-See a professional trailer/hitch outlet for a properly designed sway control device for your trailer.

-2: The maximum towing capacity when using the genuine NISSAN step bumper as a ball mount is 3,500 lb.
+NISSAN recommends the use of a tandem axle trailer whenever towing above 3,000 lb (1,361 kg). - \2: The maximum towing capacity when using the genuine NISSAN step bumper as a ball mount is 3,500 lb.
 (1,588 kg) and 350 lb.
 (158 kg) tongue load.

-TOWING SAFETY Trailer hitch
+TOWING SAFFTY Trailer hitch